yusdacra/nix-cargo-integration/README.md

 - `systems`: systems to enable for the flake (type: list)
     - defaults to `defaultSystems` of `nixpkgs`
 - `toolchain`: rust toolchain to use (type: one of "stable", "beta" or "nightly")
-    - if not specified, `rust-toolchain` file will be used
+    - if `rust-toolchain` file exists, it will be used instead of this attribute

 ### `cachix` attributes